Kwannnnn/DiamondCaveGame/docs/technical-design.md

 ![Choose perks](diagrams/sequence-diagram/choose-perks.jpg)

 This sequence diagram explains the system response to the player choosing a perk.
 When the player collects all the gems the perk tile, the _Game_ object will emit the event 'reachedEnd' to the _server_.
 Then the server delegates a handler from the _gameManager_ to listen to the emitted event.
 The handler will emit back the 'choosePerks' event to the _Game_ instance.
 The _Game_ after receiving the event will stop the current scene and start the _PerkScene_ in the client side.

 In the choose perk scene, when the player choose a perk, the _PerkScene_ will emit 'chosenPerk' event to the server.
 The server handles the event and check if both players in the room have chosen a perk.
 If they have, the server will emit 'perkForNextGame' event to the _PerkScene_ instance.
 The _PerkScene_ listens to the event and start the next map by passing the new initial game state to _Game_ instance.
 If there is only 1 player has chosen a perk, the server will response the 'teammatePerkChoice' event.
 The _PerkScene_ listens to the event and displays the chosen perk of the teammate.

+## 9 Known Bugs

+1. Enemy collision can put a player sprite into a wall
+2. Timer text for Perk Scene is not removed
+3. Time Reduction perk picture is not added to the Perk Scene
+4. Timer sound does not stop playing after goind to the next map
+5. Enemies are not synchronized on the server
+6. Players' sprite is not sized properly for movements